 Alternatively, if our ordinary shares are "marketable stock" (as defined below), you can avoid taxation under the unfavorable PFIC rules described above in respect of the ordinary shares by making a mark-to-market election in respect of the ordinary shares by the due date (determined with regard to extensions) for your tax return in respect of your first taxable year during which we are treated as a PFIC.
 If you make a mark-to-market election for the ordinary shares, you will include in income in each of your taxable years during which we are a PFIC an amount equal to the excess, if any, of the fair market value of the ordinary shares as at the close of your taxable year over your adjusted basis in such ordinary shares.
 You are allowed a deduction for the excess, if any, of the adjusted basis of the ordinary shares over their fair market value as at the close of the taxable year.
 However, deductions are allowable only to the extent of any net mark-to-market gains on our ordinary shares included in your income for prior taxable years.
 Amounts included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the ordinary shares, are treated as ordinary income.
-Ordinary loss treatment also applies to the deductible portion of any mark-to-market loss on the ordinary shares, as well as to any loss realized on the actual sale or disposition of the ordinary shares.
+Ordinary loss treatment also applies to the deductible portion of any mark-to-market loss on the ordinary shares, as well as to any loss realized on the actual sale or disposition of the ordinary shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such ordinary shares.
 Your basis in the ordinary shares will be adjusted to reflect any such income or loss amounts.
 Further, distributions would be taxed as described above under "- Distributions," except the preferential dividend rates with respect to "qualified dividend income" would not apply.
 You will not be required to recognize mark-to-market gain or loss in respect of your taxable years during which we were not at any time a PFIC.